Dementia

 The most common types of dementia are

-Dementia also occurs in patients with Parkinson disease, Huntington disease, progressive supranuclear palsy, Creutzfeldt-Jakob disease, Gerstmann-Sträussler-Scheinker syndrome, other prion disorders, neurosyphilis, a traumatic brain injury (eg, chronic traumatic encephalopathy), or certain brain tumors located in cortical or subcortical brain areas involved in cognition.
+Dementia also occurs in patients with Parkinson disease, Huntington disease, progressive supranuclear palsy, Creutzfeldt-Jakob disease, Gerstmann-Sträussler-Scheinker syndrome, other prion disorders, neurosyphilis, HIV infection, a traumatic brain injury (eg, chronic traumatic encephalopathy), or certain brain tumors located in cortical or subcortical brain areas involved in cognition.
 Patients can have > 1 type (mixed dementia).
-The most common mixed dementia is Alzheimer disease mixed with vascular cognitive impairment and dementia.
+The most common type of mixed dementia is Alzheimer disease combined with vascular dementia.

 Some structural brain disorders (eg, normal-pressure hydrocephalus, subdural hematoma), metabolic disorders (eg, hypothyroidism, vitamin B12 deficiency), and toxins (eg, lead) cause a slow deterioration of cognition that may resolve with treatment.
-This impairment is sometimes called reversible dementia, but some experts restrict the term dementia to irreversible cognitive deterioration.
+This impairment is sometimes called reversible dementia, although some experts restrict the term "dementia" to irreversible cognitive deterioration.

-Depression may mimic dementia (and was formerly called pseudodementia); the two disorders often coexist.
+Depression may mimic dementia (and was formerly called pseudodementia); the 2 disorders often coexist.
 However, depression may be the first manifestation of dementia.

 Age-associated memory impairment refers to changes in cognition that occur with aging.
-Older people have a relative deficiency in recall, particularly in speed of recall, compared with recall during their youth.
+Older adults have a relative deficiency in recall, particularly in speed of recall.
 These changes do not affect daily functioning and thus do not indicate dementia.
 However, the earliest manifestations of dementia are very similar.

 Subjective cognitive decline (SCD) is defined as a self-experienced persistent decline in cognitive capacity but normal performance on standardized cognitive tests used to classify MCI (1).
 The risk of MCI and dementia is increased in people with SCD.